pluralsh/documentation/pages/overview/architecture.md

 ## Product Architecture

-Plural splits infrastructure management into a simple heirarchy:
+Plural splits infrastructure management into a simple hierarchy:

 1. All infrastructure is owned by a `Project`.
 This is both an organizational container and a permission boundary.
 It can be useful for segregating permissions to large scopes of resources.
 2. Projects can own either `Stacks` or `Clusters`.
 Stacks are basically IaC codebases, and can encapsulate any base cloud infrastructure defined via Terraform or some other framework.
 Clusters are simply running Kubernetes clusters.
 3. Clusters can own `Services` which are GitOps constructs syncing kubernetes YAML into those clusters.

-Along this heirarchy, any permission attached to a parent resource is communicated down.
+Along this hierarchy, any permission attached to a parent resource is communicated down.
 So if a user has write access to a `Cluster`, that user also has write access to the cluster's `Service` objects.

-The heirarchy can by represented like so:
+The hierarchy can be represented like so:

 {% mermaid %}
 graph TD